 Setting speed limits

-Council is a Road Controlling Authority and is responsible for setting speed limits on our local roads.
+We are a Road Controlling Authority and are responsible for setting speed limits on our local roads.
 When we set speed limits, we have to follow a range of national standards and rules.
 We also need to consider the needs of the local community.

 A key aim in setting speed limits is to reduce serious injury and fatal crashes while maintaining an efficient road network.
 This enables us to set safe and appropriate speed limits that better match the road environment.